Skip to main content

 Introduction

-- provide you with a digital map of your farm with information created from your land declarations, previously published habitat maps and earth imagery used to identify potential habitat, woodland, including newly planted areas, and individual trees over 3 metres in height
+• provide you with a digital map of your farm with information created from your land declarations, previously published habitat maps and earth imagery used to identify habitat, woodland, including newly planted areas, and individual trees over 3 metres in height

-- allow you to review the maps and confirm, amend, remove or add information to correctly show the habitat areas and tree canopy areas on your farm
+• allow you to confirm, amend, remove or add information to correctly show the habitat areas and tree canopy areas on your farm

-You will be asked if you intend to apply for the new Habitat Wales Scheme in 2025.
-This question is mandatory but does not indicate a commitment to apply for the scheme.
+You will be asked if you intend to apply for the SFS in 2026.
+This question is mandatory but does not indicate a commitment to claim for the scheme.

 Data confirmation dates

-Any changes will be publicised via our website, GWLAD online and, where necessary, we will contact you directly.
+Any changes will be publicised via our website, Gwlad and, where necessary, we will contact you directly.

 Data confirmation submission